Menu Close

 a young person sits on a couch thinking, possibly about the relationship between ptsd and tics

 Without help, it can be hard for your teen to process their trauma so they can start healing.
-Teen PTSD treatment can help them explore their mental health in a safe space while learning how to process it and develop coping skills that let them overcome challenges in the future.
+We know you want to see your child thrive.
+That’s why we offer teen PTSD treatment that helps them explore their mental health in a safe space.
+Here, they’ll learn how to process it and develop coping skills so they can overcome challenges in the future.

 How Childhood Trauma Affects the Brain